 1. Your current United States address

 For immigration reporting purposes, we need both your physical and mailing address (if they are different).
-When you move, you must report your new address to your International Student Adviser within 10 days of the move.
-This includes:
+When you move, you must report your new address to your International Student Adviser within 10 days of the move To report your address, use the UCCS Portal and also email your international student advisor.
+Possible moves could include:

 - Moves from one UCCS residence hall to another